Cleaning Terracotta Tiles – when done properly, it helps preserve a natural material for decades.

 Conclusion: A Natural Material Requires a Natural Approach

-Handcrafted terracotta tiles are not industrial mass-produced goods.
+Handcrafted terracotta tiles are not mass-produced industrial products.
 They are an investment in quality, aesthetics, and atmosphere.
-Their care is not complicated—but it requires consistency and understanding.
-Those who treat them correctly are rewarded with depth, character, and a patina that continues to develop and intensify over time.
+Their maintenance is not complicated, but it does require consistency and understanding.
+Those who care for them properly are rewarded with depth, character, and a patina that becomes even more beautiful over time.

 The solution lies in routine: gentle daily care, regular protection, and the avoidance of quick fixes.
 This is not an additional effort—it is a conscious lifestyle in harmony with an honest natural material.

-FAQ – Cleaning and Maintenance of Handcrafted Terracotta Tiles
+FAQ – Cleaning and Maintaining Handcrafted Terracotta Tiles

-Handcrafted terracotta tiles should be cleaned daily with a soft broom or a vacuum cleaner equipped with a hard-floor attachment.
-In addition, occasional wiping with a lightly damp cloth is recommended to protect the porous surface and prevent dirt from penetrating.
+Handcrafted terracotta tiles should be cleaned regularly with a soft broom or a vacuum cleaner equipped with a hard-floor attachment.
+Occasional wiping with a slightly damp mop or cloth is also recommended to protect the porous surface and prevent dirt from penetrating the material.

-Which cleaning agents are suitable for handcrafted terracotta tiles?
+Which cleaning products are suitable for handcrafted terracotta tiles?

-Only pH-neutral, color-free, and fragrance-free cleaning agents are suitable for cleaning handcrafted terracotta tiles.
-Products specifically developed for natural stone or unglazed clay surfaces are ideal, as they do not attack the impregnation.
+Only pH-neutral, colour-free, and fragrance-free cleaning products should be used on handcrafted terracotta tiles.
+Products specifically formulated for natural stone or unglazed clay surfaces are ideal, as they help preserve the impregnation and protect the material.

-Can vinegar or Domestos be used on handcrafted terracotta tiles?
+Can vinegar, bleach, or harsh household cleaners be used on handcrafted terracotta tiles?

-No. Acidic or aggressive products such as vinegar, Domestos, or chlorine-based cleaners are not suitable for handcrafted terracotta tiles.
-They attack the clay structure, lead to discoloration, and can cause long-term damage.
+No. Acidic or aggressive cleaning agents such as vinegar, bleach, or chlorine-based cleaners are not suitable for handcrafted terracotta tiles.
+They can damage the clay structure, cause discolouration, and lead to long-term deterioration of the surface.

 How often should the impregnation of handcrafted terracotta tiles be renewed?

-The impregnation of handcrafted terracotta tiles should be renewed every 2 to 5 years—depending on usage, room humidity, and the degree of soiling.
-In more heavily used areas, earlier reapplication is advisable.
+The impregnation of handcrafted terracotta tiles should generally be renewed every 2 to 5 years, depending on usage, humidity levels, and the degree of wear and soiling.
+In high-traffic areas, more frequent reapplication may be beneficial.

-How do you remove grease stains from handcrafted terracotta tiles?
+How do you clean grease stains from terracotta tiles?

-For fresh grease stains on handcrafted terracotta tiles, it is helpful to sprinkle talcum powder or baking soda onto the affected area, allow it to act for several hours, then vacuum it off and gently wipe the area with a soft cloth.
+For fresh grease stains on handcrafted terracotta tiles, sprinkle talcum powder or baking soda over the affected area and leave it to absorb the oil for several hours.
+Afterwards, vacuum away the powder and gently wipe the surface with a soft cloth.

 Why are handcrafted terracotta tiles sensitive to chemical cleaners?

-Because handcrafted terracotta tiles are open-pored and do not have a protective glaze.
-Chemical cleaners containing acids or strong surfactants can penetrate the material, alter the color, and damage the surface.
+Because handcrafted terracotta tiles are naturally porous and do not have a protective glaze.
+Cleaning products containing acids or harsh surfactants can penetrate the material, alter its colour, and damage the surface over time.

 Can steam cleaners be used on handcrafted terracotta tiles?

-The use of steam cleaners on handcrafted terracotta tiles is not recommended.
-Hot steam can open the pores and, if the impregnation is insufficient, lead to deep moisture penetration and permanent staining.
+The use of steam cleaners on handcrafted terracotta tiles is generally not recommended.
+Hot steam can open the pores of the material and, if the tiles are not adequately impregnated, may allow moisture to penetrate more deeply, potentially causing permanent staining or damage.

 🔧 Do you need support or professional advice?

-If you are unsure which care products are suitable for handcrafted terracotta tiles, whether your surface needs to be re-impregnated, or how to properly treat a specific stain—feel free to contact us at any time.
+If you are unsure which maintenance products are suitable for cleaning handcrafted terracotta tiles, whether your floor requires re-impregnation, or how to treat a specific stain correctly, feel free to contact us at any time.

-We will be happy to advise you personally and help you find the optimal solution for your terracotta tiles.
+We will be happy to advise you personally and help you find the best solution for your terracotta tiles.

 Contact us—we look forward to hearing from you.